inkarkat/vim-ChangeGloballySmartCase/README.md

 ```

 With the cursor on the start of any of the "nodeList", type gCe, enter the
-text "fooBarSet", then press <Esc>.
+text "fooBarSet", then press &lt;Esc&gt;.
 The line will turn into
 ```
 function set fooBarSet(fooBarSet:FooBarSet):void; // Update foo bar set.
 ```